bekkopen/databasekurs/mongodb/exercises/advanced.md

       Of each category, find the min, max and average price.
 Sort the results by average price.

     #### Most sold product
-    Find the _id and number of products sold of the most three most sold products.
+    Find the _id and number of products sold of the three most sold products.

     _[Unwind](http://docs.mongodb.org/manual/reference/operator/aggregation/unwind/) might help unwind this one!_